 The major components of the Young Scholars LPP are:

-- Academic support, tutoring, and special (September – June)
+- Academic support, tutoring, and special review sessions (September–June)

 - Counseling provided by social workers and staff (Year-round)

 - Summer programming on the Utica College campus for students in grades 7-12 (July)

 - Community service (Year-round)

 - Enrichment activities, along with college and career exploration (Year-round)

 - Parent involvement and parent education program (Year-round)

 YSLPP continues to support program students from 6th grade into college, offering assistance for the entire 6-16 continuum.
 YSLPP offers:

 - A full-day summer program on the College campus to students in grades 7-9,